 Le Morne Brabant

-Le Morne Brabant [lə mɔʁn bʁa.bɑ̃] is a peninsula at the extreme southwestern tip of the Indian Ocean island of Mauritius on the western side of the island.
-It is highlighted by an eponymous basaltic monolith with a summit 556 metres (1,824 ft) above sea level.
-The summit covers an area of over 12 hectares (30 acres).
+Le Morne Brabant [lə mɔʁn bʁa.bɑ̃] is a peninsula at the extreme southwestern tip of the Indian Ocean island of Mauritius.
+On it is a basaltic monolith of the same name 556 metres (1,824 ft) high.
+Its summit covers an area of over 12 hectares (30 acres).
 There are many caves and overhangs on the steep slopes.
 It is largely surrounded by a lagoon and is a well known tourist attraction.
 It is also a refuge for two rare plants, the Mandrinette and the Boucle d'Oreille.
 The peninsula of Le Morne benefits from a micro-climate.
-The mountain is named after the VOC-ship (Dutch East India Company) Brabant that ran aground here on 29 December 1783.
+The mountain is named after the Dutch East India Company ship Brabant that ran aground here on 29 December 1783.

 Photographies by: